saulpierotti/markdown_notebook/ADS.md

 	* When I find an element taht belogs to $A[p...i]$ I increase $i$ of 1 to make space for it and I place it there by swapping with the current $A[i]$
 	* When I reach $A[r-1]$ the unrestricted region $A[j...r-1]$ disappears
 	* As a last thing I swap the pivot from the end of the array to where it belongs ($A[i+1]$)
+* The conquer and combine parts are really easy in quick-sort, but divide requires effort
+	* This is sharply different from MERGESORT, where combine is the most demanding part

 \begin{algorithmic}
 \Statex